SquishyDoggo/Cursary/README.md

 # Cursary #
-Your friendly neighborhood cli vocabulary trainer for english and japanese.
+Your friendly neighborhood ncurses vocabulary trainer for english and japanese.

 ## Installation ##
 Clone the repository and run `make` inside the project directory.